Research

 How mechanisms of evolvability have been studied in (microbial) systems

 Part of the work in offering clarity to a field of study such as evolvability involves synthesising and understanding what has already been done in the field thus far.
-I conducted a systematic review of epistasis (where the combined phenotypic effect of mutations deviates from the constituent mutations’ individual effects combined) in viruses, where we discuss the need for genomic epidemiologists to actively incorporate epistasis in their work, and the implications of epistasis and viral evolvability.
+Work that I have done in this area includes:

 Proteostasis as a mechanism of evolvability in microbes